Adam4lexander/Spoke/Docs/03_Effect.md

 }
 ```

 That's a lot of patterns, and I'm hinting at what `EffectBuilder` is too.
-The point I'm trying to make is that the `EffectBlock` is pervasive in Spoke, even though it takes different forms.
+The takeaway is: `EffectBlock` shows up _everywhere_ in Spoke.
+Whether it's written inline, passed around as a lambda, or stored as a function — you're always working with one.

-Let's have a look what is the `EffectBuilder` next.
+Let’s take a look at what the `EffectBuilder` actually is.

 ## `EffectBuilder`

-When an `Effect` 'mounts' it runs it's `EffectBlock` and passes in an `EffectBuilder`.
-This is the `Effect`s **only** chance to build itself, once the `EffectBlock` returns the `Effect` is sealed.
-After that it cannot be changed unless its disposed and mounted again.
+When an `Effect` 'mounts' it runs its `EffectBlock` and passes in an `EffectBuilder`.
+This is the `Effect`'s **only** chance to build itself, once the `EffectBlock` returns, the `Effect` is sealed.
+After that, it cannot be changed unless it's disposed and mounted again.

 Let's have a look at the `EffectBuilder` interface.